MicahBird/dotfiles/README.md

 - ZSH
 - Kitty
 - Alacritty
+- cmus
 - NeoVim

-## How to install
+## Installing My Dotfiles
-My dotfiles are managed with **chezmoi**, so you just run one command to install chezmoi and apply my dotfiles
+My dotfiles are managed with **chezmoi**, so you just run one command to install chezmoi and apply my dotfiles:

 `sh -c "$(curl -fsLS chezmoi.io/get)" -- init -b $HOME/.local/bin --apply MicahBird`

-## Installing Programs
+## Using the Setup Playbook (UNIX Systems)
 Included with my dotfiles is a ansible playbook that installs some packages and downloads lf, k9s, and onefetch to your .local/bin/

 After installing Ansible, run the ansible playbook with the following commands: